 - (a) Air condenser

 - (b) Buchner Funnel

 - (c) Separatory Funnel

-- (d) Distillation Assembly identical with Nitrogen estimation The assembly consists of a round bottom flask of 1000 ml capacity fitted with a rubber stopper through which passes one end of the connecting bulb tube.
-The other end of the connecting bulb tube is connected to the condenser which is attached by means of a rubber tube to a dip tube which dips into a known quantity of standard sulphuric acid contained in a 250 ml flask.
+- (d) Distillation Assembly identical with Nitrogen estimation The assembly consists of a round bottom flask of 1000 mL capacity fitted with a rubber stopper through which passes one end of the connecting bulb tube.
+The other end of the connecting bulb tube is connected to the condenser which is attached by means of a rubber tube to a dip tube which dips into a known quantity of standard sulphuric acid contained in a 250 mL flask.

 - (e) Volumetric flask

 - (f) Kjeldahl flask

 - (g) Water bath

-- (a) Conc.
-Sulphuric acid Approx 98 %
+- (a) Concentrated Sulphuric acid Approx 98 %

-- (b) Dilute alcohol 80 % ( v/v)
+- (b) Dilute alcohol 80 % (v/v)

-- (c) Potassium Ferrocyanide -Dissolve 10 .6 gm of crystallized Pot.
-Ferrocyanide in water and make upto 100 ml.
+- (c) Potassium Ferrocyanide -Dissolve 10.6 gm of crystallized Potassium Ferrocyanide in water and make upto 100 mL.

-- (d) Sodium Hydroxide solution 50 %
+- (d) Sodium Hydroxide solution 50%

 - (e) Standard Sulphuric acid solution 0.1 N

-- (f) Standard sodium Hydroxide solution 0.1 N
+- (f) Standard Sodium hydroxide solution 0.1 N

-- (g) Methyl red indicator Dissolve 1 gm Methyl red in 200 ml of 95 % alcohol
+- (g) Methyl red indicator Dissolve 1 gm Methyl red in 200 mL of 95 % alcohol

-- (h) Zinc Acetate solution Dissolve 21 .9 gm of crystallized Zinc acetate and 3 ml glacial acetic acid in water and make upto 100 ml.
+- (h) Zinc Acetate solution Dissolve 21.9 gm of crystallized Zinc acetate and 3 mL glacial acetic acid in water and make upto 100 mL

-- (i) Magnesium Oxide
+- (i) Magnesium oxide

 - (j) Standard Hydrochloric acid 10 %

 - (k) Sucrose anhydrous, pure

 - (l) Selenium

-Grind 20 gm of the material to a smooth paste with a little alcohol and transfer to a 200 ml flask with more of the same alcohol to make about 100 ml.
-Add 1 gm of freshly ignited Magnesium oxide and digest in a boiling water bath for 1 1⁄2 hours using an air condenser and shaking occasionally.
-Filter while hot through a Buchner funnel, return the residue to the flask and digest again for 1⁄2 hour with 50 ml of alcohol.
+Grind 20 gm of the material to a smooth paste with a little alcohol and transfer to a 200 mL flask with more of the same alcohol to make about 100 mL.
+Add 1 gm of freshly ignited Magnesium oxide and digest on a boiling water bath for 11⁄2 hours using an air condenser and shaking occasionally.
+Filter while hot through a Buchner funnel, return the residue to the flask and digest again for 30 minutes with 50 mL of alcohol.
 Filter and repeat the digestion once more.

-Evaporate the combined filterate on the steam bath adding hot water from time to time to replace the alcohol lost When all the alcohol is lost finally concentrate to about 100 ml, add 2- 3 ml of conc.
-HCl and transfer the liquid to a 200 volumetric flask.
-Cool, add 5 ml of Zinc acetate, mix and add 5 ml of Pot Ferrocyanide solution Make up to mark and mix thoroughly.
+Evaporate the combined filtrate on a steam bath adding hot water from time to time to replace the alcohol lost.
+When all the alcohol is lost finally concentrate to about 100 mL, add 2- 3 mL of concentrated HCl and transfer the liquid to a 200 mL volumetric flask.
+Cool, add 5 mL of Zinc acetate, mix and add 5 mL of Potassium Ferrocyanide solution.
+Make up to mark and mix thoroughly.
 Allow the flask to stand for few minutes and filter through a dry filter paper.

-Evaporate the whole of the filterate to about 10 ml, transfer to a separatory funnel, and extract with vigorous and thorough shaking with five successive 30ml portions of Chloroform.
-Wash the combined extracts with 3- 5 ml water.
+Evaporate the whole of the filtrate to about 10 mL, transfer to a separatory funnel, and extract with with five successive 30mL portions of Chloroform, with vigorous and thorough shaking.
+Wash the combined extracts with 3-5 mL water.
 Repeat the process of extraction with five more successive portions of chloroform, wash the second chloroform extract with the same wash water used before, combine all the extracts and distill the chloroform.
-Dissolve the residue in a little hot water, transfer to a kjeldahl flask, and add 0.2 gm sucrose and 10 ml of conc.
-Sulphuric acid.
+Dissolve the residue in a little hot water, transfer to a Kjeldahl flask, and add 0.2 gm sucrose and 10 mL of concentrated Sulphuric acid.
 Heat over a small flame until frothing ceases, add 0.2 gm selenium and digest until colourless.